-- 1. senior executives who are covered by Article L. 162-8 of the Luxembourg Labour Code.
-Within the meaning of this Section, senior executives are considered to be workers whose remuneration is significantly higher than that of employees covered by the Collective Agreement or those on a different pay scale that takes account of the time required to perform their duties, if this remuneration is in consideration for exercising genuine, effective management authority, or those who perform types of duties that entail clearly-defined authority, extensive independence in terms of organising their work and significant freedom with respect to working hours and notably a lack of working hour restrictions. - Each company shall inform the employee covered by the collective agreement in writing of a change in status to senior executive. - 2. apprentices whose status is governed by Article L. 111-11 et seq. of the Luxembourg Labour Code.
+- 1. senior executives who are covered as defined here before by Article L. 162-8 of the Luxembourg Labour Code.
+Within the meaning of this Section, senior executives are considered to be "employees whose salary is significantly higher than that of employees covered by the Collective Agreement or those on a different pay scale that takes account of the time required to perform their duties, if this salary is in consideration for exercising genuine, effective management authority, or those who perform types of duties that entail clearly-defined authority, extensive independence in terms of organising their work and significant freedom with respect to working hours and notably a lack of working hour restrictions." - Each company shall inform the employee covered by the Collective Agreement in writing of a change in status to senior executive. - 2. apprentices whose status is governed by Article L. 111-11 et seq. of the Luxembourg Labour Code.